Kent Transition Center

 Dennis Adomaitis, Paraprofessional: 365 – 2391 x2880 E - mail: email@example.com

 Hours: 1st session: 8:00am - 10:45am, 2nd session: 11:10am - 2:00pm

 Credit: Certificate of Program Completion, Certificate of Skill Performance

 Course Description: The intent of this course is to develop the knowledge and skills necessary for students to enter the work force at entry level or higher.
-The student will be introduced to basic Facility Maintenance, Construction, and Safety.
-Emphasis will be placed on preparation and lab skills such as: general cleaning and construction related skills, i.e. measuring skills, Extensive training will be given to students in the areas of professional behaviors, leadership and sanitation and safety in the workplace.
-Upon completion of this class the student will be prepared for an entry level position or higher in the Facility Maintenance and or Construction industry.
+The student will be introduced to basic facility maintenance, construction, and safety.
+Emphasis will be placed on preparation and lab skills such as: general cleaning and construction related skills, (i.e. measuring), professional behaviors, leadership, sanitation, and safety in the workplace.
+Upon completion of this class the student will be prepared for an entry level position or higher in the Facility Maintenance and/or Construction industry.

 Basic Cleaning including but not limited to general, floors, laundry and grounds maintenance Construction, including but not limited to carpentry, interior finishes, and basic mechanicals.

 - Safety, OSHA and general safety

 - Safety, Use and Operation of Equipment and Tools